witchy-mutant/blog/_posts/2014-12-21-A-recipe-for-a-happy-software-development-team.markdown

 	The end of each sprint is an opportunity to carry out a retrospective and to talk about good and bad things that happened.
 If the team feels secure enough and is open this is a perfect time to exchange feedback about the way we do things and an opportunity to develop ourselves.
 It may be obvious, but teams can benefit a lot from these retrospectives if conducted properly.
 We used this chance a number of times to make ourselves more efficient and effective.

 We started using feedback extensively after internal training sessions we had at our company.
-Being skeptical about such intiatives I have to say - they gave us a lot.
+Being skeptical about such initiatives I have to say - they gave us a lot.
 Feedback is like other things - if you want to get better at it you have to practice.
 Training gave us insight on how we were doing it and how we *want* to do it.
 Practice after it taught us also how much we can benefit from it.

 Practices & Small Habits
 ---